-Which is why the Faculty of Engineering’s newest postgraduate degrees – the Master of Professional Engineering (Sustainability and Environmental Engineering) and Master of Engineering (Sustainability and Environmental Engineering) – are the ideal degrees for those seeking to broaden their skills and be able to analyse and design solutions for global warming, the energy economy, and sustainable food supplies.
+That's why our Master of Professional Engineering (Sustainability and Environmental Engineering) and Master of Engineering (Sustainability and Environmental Engineering) are the ideal degrees for those seeking to broaden their skills and be able to analyse and design solutions for global warming, the energy economy, and sustainable food supplies.

 Our Master of Professional Engineering degree is ideal for those individuals wanting to transition from a science or mathematics-based career to become an engineer, or are already with an engineering degree wanting to change paths or to specialise further in this area

 This professional degree provides foundation studies as well as depth technical skills in the areas of mass and energy balances, mass transfer, separation processes, and chemical thermodynamics, and complements traditional environmental engineering and science skills in chemistry and fluid mechanics.

 For qualified engineers who are already in this area, our Master of Engineering offers the opportunity to gain the skills to move into a management role or develop specialised technical knowledge in sustainability and environmental engineering.